GTA Workshop frequently asked questions

 Q: My department is holding its orientation on the same day of the workshop.
 What should I do?

-A: This should not happen.
+A: Since GTA workshop is always held the Tuesday before fall classes start and the Thursday before spring classes start, and the requirement is known to all departments and programs, this sort of scheduling conflict should never happen.
 Please inform your department that you must attend the workshop.
 They can either postpone a part of the department's orientation or finish it early.

 Questions about GRAD 5004 Phase II